Tiger and King

 King, the tall man with scars covering his arms and face, told us we’d be helping him and his partner, Tiger, to catch fish for the evening fish market.
 They told us they didn’t use fishing poles, but they could find some for us if we wanted to use them.
 Maggie and I, being the adventure seeking hopefuls we were, said we wanted to fish like they did, with just line and a hook.
 Once on the boat, King introduced us to Tiger.
 Tiger wore a torn white shirt and dark board shorts.
 He smiled, showing his missing teeth.
 When he spoke, his Creole was so thick I only understood one out of every ten words he said.
 Taking a seat in the front, we pushed off to fish the nearby reef.

-Fishing without a pole took some getting used to, but after getting used to feeling the fish biting, Mags and I started pulling in almost as many fish as King and Tiger.
+Fishing without a pole took some getting used to, but after getting used to feeling the fish biting, Mags and I started pulling in almost as much fish as King and Tiger.
 King continued to say, “grunt in da front,” and “mutten or nutten.”
 We later found out mutton is a red-ish colored snapper and white grunts were the tasty fish they were selling at market.
-Near lunch, Tiger hand lined a four-foot nurse shark.
+Near lunch, Tiger hand-lined a four-foot nurse shark.
 It ended up being one of the best fishing days of our lives.
 Tiger and King were impressed with our abilities to fish and asked if we wanted to go with them tomorrow out beyond the keys and into open ocean to catch bigger fish.
 Of course, we said yes.

 They picked us up from our beach bungalow the next morning at sunrise.
 Before going out past the keys, which was the chain of islands about forty miles east of the main coast, Tiger and King needed to catch bait for the day.
 They owned a house on a nearby island where we scanned the mangroves for small bait fish.
 As Tiger threw the net, repeatedly hauling in sizable amounts of bait fish, King told us about the enormous crocodile that hung out in the area.
 Luckily, we never saw it.
 With about a hundred small fish to use as bait, we buzzed out into the flat horizon of blue water.
 The fishing wasn’t as plentiful as the first day, but we caught much bigger fish.
 They called them porgies, which I’m not sure what they are, but they were big enough to cut our fingers on the hand lines and one almost pulled Mags over the edge.